18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Looking for a hands-on experience that your little ones are going to love?
 The Betty Brinn Children’s Museum is the special tourist attraction that you’ve been looking for in Milwaukee.

-Aimed toward families with children aged ten and under, the Betty Brinn Children’s Museum is designed to help them learn and expand their horizons through interactive play.
-Ever more notable is that the museum was created to welcome kids on the autistic spectrum or those with sensory processing disorders.
+Aimed toward families with children aged ten and under, the Betty Brinn Children’s Museum is designed to help kids learn and expand their horizons through interactive play.
+Even more notable is that the museum was created to welcome kids on the autism spectrum or those with sensory processing disorders.

 Milwaukee Public Market

 Tell us: Who doesn’t love amazing local food right on your doorstep?
-With the Milwaukee Public Market, deliciousness is all but guaranteed!
+After spending time roaming the stalls of the Milwaukee Public Market, we’d say deliciousness is all but guaranteed!

-Alongside the food vendors at Milwaukee Public Market, you’ll find grocers, gift shops, cooking classes, and cheesemakers—this is Wisconsin, after all!
+Alongside the food vendors at Milwaukee Public Market, we found grocers, gift shops, cooking classes, and cheesemakers.
+(Hey, this is Wisconsin, after all.)

-Whether you’re sitting in and chowing down or looking to pick up a few items for a picnic or to take back home, Milwaukee Public Market is the ideal spot.
+Whether you’re sitting in and chowing down or looking to pick up a few items for a picnic or to take back home, we think Milwaukee Public Market is the ideal spot.

 Boerner Botanical Gardens